section-engineering-education/engineering-education/articles/matlab-image-database/index.md

 ![this is a sample image](/engineering-education/matlab-image-database/image_one.png)

 The `num2str` function provides the filename.
 This means that since the count is starting from one up to ‘n’ which is the no. of given frames, so filenames will be in the form of numbers.
-In the filename above, we gave the file format to the `png`.
+In the filename above, we gave the file format to the `.png`.
 This means that we expect the name to be in the form below;
 imageDatabase1.png
 imageDatabase2.png
 imageDatabase3.png until